bothub-it/torchserve_qa/README.md

 torch.cuda.is_available()
 ````

-If the GPU is not compatible with this CUDA version (10.2), you can build yourself the Torchserve image with a custom CUDA version following the steps at https://github.com/pytorch/serve/tree/master/docker
+If the GPU is not compatible with this CUDA version (10.2), you can build yourself the
+Torchserve base image with a custom CUDA version following the steps at? https://github.com/pytorch/serve/tree/master/docker

 ## Application access to models
 There are two ways to use the models in the application